RobertTalbert/modernalgebra/course-documentation/mth350-w2021-syllabus.md

 There are also two major assignments in the course that only happen once.
 More information on both of these will be given later in the semester:

 + **Proof Portfolio:** A collection of your best proof-writing work, gathered from your Problem Sets.
 + **Project:** You'll work individually or in a pair to explore a topic related to, but not necessarily covered in the course.
 Topics will be left up to you but can include research questions, applications to real-life problems, or applications of the course to K-12 teaching situations.
-The project will involve a written product as well as a "trailer" video and a brief presentation to the class (taking place during the last week of classes).
+The project will involve a written product, a  "trailer" video, and a brief presentation to the class during the last week of classes.

 We *do not* have a final exam in the course; however we will reserve the final exam time slot (April 27 from 10:00-11:50am) in case we need more time slots for project presentations.